Black Legend of the Spanish Inquisition: European politics in the 16th century

 A number of books appeared between 1559 and 1562 that presented the Inquisition as a threat to the liberties enjoyed by Europeans.
-These writings reasoned that those countries that accepted the Catholic religion not only lost their religious liberties but also their civil liberties due to the Inquisition.
-To illustrate their point they would describe autos-da-fé and tortures and they would provide numerous stories from people that had fled from the Inquisition.
+These writings reasoned that those countries that accepted Catholicism not only lost their religious liberties but also their civil liberties due to the Inquisition.
+To illustrate their point, they would describe autos-da-fé and tortures and they would provide numerous stories from people that had fled from the Inquisition.
 The Reformation was seen as a liberation of the human soul from darkness and superstition.

 Dutch Republic

-There was a generally held fear in Holland dating from the reign of Charles I that the king would try to introduce the Inquisition in order to reduce civil liberties, even though Phillip II had stated that the Spanish Inquisition was not exportable.
+There was a generally held fear in Holland dating from the reign of Charles I that the king would try to introduce the Inquisition in order to reduce civil liberties, even though Philip II had stated that the Spanish Inquisition was not exportable.
 Phillip II recognized that Holland had its own inquisition more ruthless than the one in Spain.
-Between 1557 and 1562 the courts in Antwerp executed 103 heretics, more than were killed in the whole of Spain in this same period.
+Between 1557 and 1562, the courts in Antwerp executed 103 heretics, more than were killed in the whole of Spain in this same period.
 Various changes in the organization of the Dutch Inquisition increased people's fears of both the Spanish Inquisition and the local one.
-In addition, opposition grew to such an extent through the 16th century that it was feared anarchy would break out if Calvinism was not legalized.
+In addition, opposition grew to such an extent through the 16th century that it was feared that anarchy would break out if Calvinism was not legalized.

 This fear was manipulated by Protestants and by those calling for Dutch independence in pamphlets such as On the Unchristian, tyrannical Inquisition that Persecutes Belief, Written from the Netherlands or The Form of the Spanish Inquisition Introduced in Lower Germany in the Year 1550 published by Michael Lotter.
-In 1570, religious refugees presented a document to the Imperial Diet entitled A Defence and true declaration of the things lately done in the lowe countrey which described not only the crimes perpetrated against Protestants but also accused the Spanish Inquisition of inciting revolts in Holland in order to force Phillip II to exercise a firm hand, and accused him of the death of Prince Carlos of Asturias.
+In 1570, religious refugees presented a document to the Imperial Diet entitled A Defence and true declaration of the things lately done in the lowe countrey which not only described the crimes perpetrated against Protestants, but also accused the Spanish Inquisition of inciting revolts in Holland in order to force Philip II to exercise a firm hand, and accused him of the death of Prince Carlos of Asturias.

 England

 The English fear of a Spanish invasion since the Spanish Armada during the Anglo-Spanish War stimulated anti-Spanish and anti-Catholic sentiment in England.
-John Story, an English MP and lawyer was kidnapped under orders from Elizabeth from the Dutch Republic where he was beheaded on charges of treason, which was influenced by allegations he still held onto his Catholic faith.
+John Story, an English MP and lawyer, was kidnapped under orders from Elizabeth from the Dutch Republic, where he was beheaded on charges of treason, which was influenced by allegations that he still held onto his Catholic faith.

-During this period, religious fanatics gained the support of others who were more moderate and above all of members of the government, which financed pamphlets and published edicts.
-During this time many pamphlets were published and translated including A Fig for the Spaniard.
+During this period, religious fanatics gained the support of others who were more moderate and were members of the government, which financed pamphlets and published edicts.
+During this time, many pamphlets were published and translated including A Fig for the Spaniard.
 A leaflet published by Antonio Pérez in 1598 entitled A treatise Paraenetical repeated William of Orange's claims conferring a tragic aspect to Prince Carlos of Asturias and one of religious fanaticism to Phillip II and the Inquisition that survived into modern era.